The Ultimate Virtual Event Timeline

 Contact and book your speakers!
 Do this far in advance so you can advertise them as part of your event promotion.

 Speaking of promotion, now is a great time to start creating your marketing material.
 Make sure your event’s graphics have a cohesive brand look and feel.
 Don’t have a marketing team on-hand?
-Platforms like Canva are helpful for the DIY graphic designer.
+Platforms like Canva or Colorcinch are helpful for the DIY graphic designer.
 Plan out the next few months of social media and email marketing now so you’re not scrambling for content later.
 Use platforms like Mailchimp and Sprout Social to schedule these in advance.

 3 Months Out: